 A TV tuner is a device that makes it possible to connect a TV signal to your computer.
-With Windows Media Center—a feature included in Windows Vista Home Premium and Windows Vista Ultimate—and a compatible TV tuner, you can watch live TV shows and movies on your computer, and record programs for future viewing.
+With Windows Media Center and a compatible TV tuner, you can watch live TV shows and movies on your computer, and record programs for future viewing.
 For more information, see TV on your computer: Understanding TV signals and TV tuners and Set up a TV signal in Windows Media Center.

 TV tuners from various manufacturers are available for purchase today.
-Many TV tuners even come with a Windows Media Center remote that enables you to change channels, record a show, and much more—all from across the room.
-When shopping for a TV tuner, keep an eye out for these three basic types:
+Some TV tuners even come with a Media Center remote control that enables you to change channels, record a show, and much more—all from across the room.
+When shopping for a TV tuner, keep an eye out for these four basic types:

 An internal TV tuner card, which you must install inside your computer.

-An external TV tuner that can be plugged into an available USB port or IEEE 1394 port.
+An external TV tuner that can be plugged into an available USB port or IEEE 1394 port on your computer.

-An external TV tuner card that can be connected to a CardBus slot or ExpressCard slot on your mobile PC.
+An external TV tuner card that can be connected to a CardBus slot or ExpressCard slot on your laptop.

-To find out which TV tuner models are compatible with your computer setup, contact your computer manufacturer or go to the Windows Vista Hardware Compatibility List website.
+To find out which TV tuner models are compatible with your computer setup, contact your computer manufacturer or go to the Windows Logo'd Products List website.

-To receive a TV signal on your computer, the signal type must be supported both by your TV tuner hardware and by Windows Media Center.
-After you have connected a compatible TV signal to your computer, you can set up the signal in Windows Media Center to watch and record TV shows and movies.
+To receive a TV signal on your computer, the signal type must be supported both by your TV tuner hardware and by Media Center.
+After you have connected a compatible TV signal to your computer, you can set up the signal in Media Center to watch and record TV shows and movies.
 The type of television programming that you can watch and record on your computer depends on the following:

 The system resources available on your computer.
-This includes processor speed, memory, and video graphics card capabilities, as well as available card slots, USB ports, and IEEE 1394 ports.
+This includes processor speed, memory, and video graphics card capabilities, as well as available ports.

 Your location, including the type of signals that are broadcast there.
 Contact your local cable or satellite provider for more information.

 Your TV tuner hardware, including the type of signal it can receive.
 See Get help for your TV tuner to contact your hardware manufacturer for more information.

 The type of antenna that you have connected to your computer.
 (This only applies if you are receiving a TV signal from an over-the-air antenna.)

-With a single TV tuner connected to your computer, you can watch or record live TV on only one channel at a time.
+With a single TV tuner connected to your computer, you can watch or record live TV in Media Center on only one channel at a time.
 With two TV tuners or a dual-tuner device connected to your computer, you can do the following:

 Watch live TV on one channel while recording a show on a different channel.